 The west side is managed by the Bridger Wilderness and National Forest.
 The east side is managed by the Fitzpatrick Wilderness of Shoshone National Forest.
 Wilderness regulations apply for camp locations, group size, campfire restrictions and ethics.
 There are no permit requirements in these two wildernesses.
 There are some bear requirements for food storage.
 Though grizzlies have re-migrated to this part of the range, they are not known to frequent this approach.
 Minimum-impact camping and travel ethics are increasingly important at Seneca and Titcomb Lakes.
 Backpacking stoves are required and most climbers filter or treat their water.
 A fee-based campground exists at the trailhead.

 Frémont's explorations of the west continued including the "discovery" of Lake Tahoe.
 After promotions in rank he entered political life eventually campaigning for President of the United States as the first candidate of the brand new Republican party using his nickname "The Pathfinder".
 Frémont's climb is considered by many to be the first ascent of a major peak in Wyoming (Pikes Peak Colorado turned out to be a few hundred feet higher and had been climbed by an expedition 22 years prior).
 Frémonts topographic map, when published, proudly marked Frémont Peak as the dominant point of the Rocky Mountains, giving the peak a prominent place in American culture for many decades.
 His name remains on a multitude of land and political features throughout the western states.
 The fame of Frémont Peak attracted artist Alfred Jacob Miller and Scottish explorer William Drummond Stewart, in 1837, who made it as far as Island Lake.
-Frémont Peak was ascended a second time, long before other major Wyoming peaks attracted any mountaineering attention, on 7Aug1878 by A.D WIlson, William Henry Jackson, Wm H Holmes, Ferdinand Vandiveer Hayden, AC Ladd, Cliff Richardson, James Eccles, and Michel Payot.
+Frémont Peak was ascended a second time, long before other major Wyoming peaks attracted any mountaineering attention, on August 7, 1878 by A.D WIlson, William Henry Jackson, Wm H Holmes, Ferdinand Vandiveer Hayden, AC Ladd, Cliff Richardson, James Eccles, and Michel Payot.
 The third ascent was by Harold and Charles Titcomb, 28Jul1901.